Should the relationship fail

 Should your relationship breakdown and you and your ex-partner / friend / family member are unable to resolve any arising disputes amicably it is important that you have a cohabitation agreement in place which meets the correct legal criteria and expert advice should be sought from the outset to ensure that you are protected to the fullest.
 However, whilst Courts are showing more willingness to consider cohabitation agreements there is still no guarantee that they will enforce the terms of one.

 Should you require further advice in relation to cohabitation agreements and whether this will suit your needs or if you require an agreement drafting please do not hesitate to contact our specialist team who will be able to assist you.
-Various funding methods are available, such as Legal Aid / Help if eligible or Private Instruction.
-In a straight forward case most agreements can be drafted for a fixed fee of £500 inclusive of vat.
+In a straight forward case most agreements can be drafted for a fixed fee of £600 inclusive of VAT.

 Areas of specialism